COSC-310-Group-13/Assignment-3/README.md

 A GUI should pop up, select 'all | All packages' and press download, afterwards close the GUI.

-Afterwards, you may run the Main.py file and the bot should work accordingly.
+Afterwards, you may run the main.pyw file and the bot should work accordingly.
+***NOTE: When running the main.pyw file, a delay of 10-15 seconds is normal to train the model in the sentiment file***

 New features: